Getting Started with LoTW

 |Note: If your primary callsign was issued in the United States but the postal address registered with the Federal Communications Commission (FCC) is not current, update it via the FCC ULS website before proceeding.

-Start by downloading and installing TQSL, and using it to request your first Callsign Certificate.
+Start by downloading and installing TQSL, and using it to request a Callsign Certificate for your current callsign.

 The next step depends on whether or not you're licensed in the United States.